Sunflower Head Bird Feeders

 One year I was lazy and didn’t want to pull the plants growing under my feeder out.
 As the birds are eating seed out of one of my hanging feeders, some of the seed drops below the feeder.
 Throughout the growing season, sunflowers and safflowers both magically popped up.
 I left them to grow under the feeder.

 The safflowers and sunflowers were pretty when they bloomed.
 Sunflowers are fairly hearty plants and I didn’t have to do anything for them to grow.
 As the growing season progressed I saw a few birds pecking at the seed heads of both plants.
 Then a lightbulb moment happened.
-I grabbed cheesecloth and some rubber plants and decided to do a little experiment.
+I grabbed cheesecloth and some rubber bands and decided to do a little experiment.

 Additional Reading: